dcigic92/pp1-el-nido-tours/README.md

 ### Contact page content
 - consists of 3 sections:
     - *Contact us* is a simple form for the user to send us a message.
-    - *Contact info* has all important info.
+    - *Contact info* has all the important info.
-    - *Find us* has our location on google map.
+    - *Find us* has google map with our location.

 Contact us
 ![Contact us form](assets/images/readme/contact-us.jpg)